emmastrand/EmmaStrand_Notebook/_posts/2019-10-22-Airbrushing-Protocol.md

 # Putnam Lab Airbrushing Protocol

+Goal: To remove the tissue from the coral fragment to obtain a coral tissue homogenate <50 mL.

 Written for airbrushing *Montipora capitata* and *Pocillopora acuta* fragments from the Holobiont Integration 2018 project.

 Based on the following Putnam Lab Airbrushing protocols: